lorecchia/CS131-Combinatoric-Structures/midterm1info.md

 	- Please write in pen, not pencil.
 	- Please make a note of your CS131 ID number, the one you use for homework.
 You will have to use the same number to identify your midterm.

+### Special accomodations
+If you are entitled to a special accomodation for taking the exam, please notify the instructor and the TF by email by the end of Monday 2/13.

 ## Material covered

 - Everything from Lectures 1-6.
 Lecture notes are available on [Piazza](https://piazza.com/bu/spring2017/cs131/resources).